Christophers27/Noire-Worldbuilding/Items/Umbrella.md

 # Umbrella

 An enchanted umbrella given by the Handler to Nilo.
+Runes are etched on the handle.
 It can be used to defeat the creatures of the Dream World.
 As you upgrade it, it can gain new abilities, and its appearance will change.

-**Moves**

-- Swipe Attack: A basic swipe in the near area around Nilo.

-- Charged Swripe: Charging then swiping in an expanded area around Nilo.
+## Moves

+- Slash: With the umbrella closed, slash ahead in a wide arc.
-- Open Umbrella: Opening the umbrella shields Nilo from overhead attacks.
-When in using this
+- Block: Open the umbrella, protecting Nilo from harm.
+Nilo can't attack while the umbrella is open.